mawoka-myblock/ClassQuiz/README.md

 and [TailwindCSS](https://tailwindcss.com/) (Css-Framework).

 ##### External Dependencies

 Selfhostable:

 - [Meilisearch](https://www.meilisearch.com/) (Search-Server)
 - [Caddy](https://caddyserver.com/) (Reverse Proxy)
 - [Postgres](https://www.postgresql.org/) (Database)
 - [Redis](https://redis.io/) (Cache)

 Closed-Source 3rd parties:

 - [Mapbox](https://www.mapbox.com/) (maps)
 - [hCaptcha](https://www.hcaptcha.com/) (captcha)

 ---
 *Kahoot! and the K! logo are trademarks of Kahoot!
 AS*

+[^1]: _I added this note, since people are stealing my software and changing it without providing the source-code.
+Maybe they aren't aware of this license, maybe they don't care, but I don't care, why they don't do it._ **THEY HAVE TO!**